 Contracts for Campus Services

 Auxiliary may contract with Campus for services to be performed by state employees for the benefit of Auxiliary.
-Any agreement must be documented in a written memorandum of understanding between Auxiliary and Campus.
-The memorandum of understanding shall among other things, specify the following: (a) full reimbursement to Campus for services performed by a state employee in accord with 5 CCR § 42502(f); (b) Auxiliary must clearly identify the specific services to be provided by state employee, (c) Auxiliary must specify any performance measures used by Auxiliary to measure or evaluate the level of service; (d) Auxiliary must explicitly acknowledge that Auxiliary does not retain the right to hire, supervise or otherwise determine how to fulfill the obligations of the Campus to provide the specified services to Auxiliary.
+Any agreement must be documented as a contract or written memorandum of understanding between Auxiliary and Campus.
+The contract shall among other things, specify the following: (a) full reimbursement to Campus for services performed by a state employee in accord with 5 CCR § 42502(f); (b) Auxiliary must clearly identify the specific services to be provided by state employee, (c) Auxiliary must specify any performance measures used by Auxiliary to measure or evaluate the level of service; (d) Auxiliary must explicitly acknowledge that Auxiliary does not retain the right to hire, supervise or otherwise determine how to fulfill the obligations of the Campus to provide the specified services to Auxiliary.

 Disposition of Net Earnings